TheQuerySmith/engage-coach/README.md

 - [ ] More efficient subcomponents? (e.g., redirect within fetch-next-steps.tsx)
 - [ ] middleware.ts should redirect to signin if not logged in (not just profile)
 - [ ] Ensure users can't change their profile.id or other locked fields
+- [ ] Trim and lowercase student ids for better matching

+### Decisions
+- [X] Do not store qualtrics survey data in the database; only whether the survey has been completed.
+This ensures that we are not duplicating data and that we are not storing sensitive information in our database.
+- [ ] Do we need overall instructor survey and course-specific?

 ### Profile Schema